TaylorResearchLab/CFDIKG/README.md

 # CFDIKG
 This is a "Common Fund" enabled knowledge graph,  built on a UMLS knowledge graph originally developed by Jonathan Silverstein.

-Supported by NIH R03 award 1R03OD030600-01, PIs: Deanne Taylor and Ryan Urbanowicz.
+First phase was developed with an NIH R03 award 1R03OD030600-01, PIs: Deanne Taylor and Ryan Urbanowicz.

+Extended this KG under a CFDE Partnership grant between HuBMAP DCC at U. Pittsburgh (Jonathan Silverstein) and the Kids First Data Resource at CHOP (Deanne Taylor).

-As of May 2021 the code will be sparse as we continue to update the repository.
+The code and database are consistently changing as we continue to update the repository.
 Please watch this repo as we expand and include more useful data and information.
+Check out our tutorials!

 ## Directory structure